 The same can be said about the meetings Steinbeck describes - we know from his letters that these, too, did not really take place as he writes about them.
 And again, it doesn't matter.
 All travel writing contains fictional elements (take the famous In Patagonia by Bruce Chatwin!) - authors have to select things, leave out things, and to make the book readable they will reorganize events and discussions.
 Travel literature is not journalism.
 By the use of his imagination Steinbeck gives us humor in the portrait of his dog Charley (and his talks with the dog), and he lets us meet several rare characters, as a New Yorker-reading aspiring hairdresser living in the middle of nowhere, or a traveling Shakespearean actor camping out near a river in North-Dakota.
 Even though Steinbeck has reorganized ("massaged") his impressions, they are not less true.

 Steinbeck shows us the America of the early 1960s, a view in kaleidoscopic images of a "new America" that did not live up to his expectations.
 He is appalled by the sameness he finds everywhere, for example of food and of lodgings, by the loss of dialect, by the environmental destruction.
 He wonders about the large number of people living in campers, as if Americans have no roots.
 But there are also beautiful descriptions of landscapes, of Montana that he loves, of California and the giant sequoias, of Texas.
 There are funny scenes such as when he is advised not to enter Canada as on reentering the U.S. his dog will have to be quarantined, or when almost home he looses his way in New York.
-And, finally, there is great and justified anger, too, when in New Orleans he observes how black children need police protection to commute to one of the first mixed schools, and how a group of white women ("Cheerleaders") everyday comes to the school gate to shout the basest obscenities at the kids.
+And, finally, there is great and justified anger, too, when in New Orleans he observes how black children need police protection to commute to one of the first mixed schools, and how a group of white women ("Cheerleaders") everyday comes to the school gate to shout the basest obscenities at the colored kids.
 When on top of that a taxi driver tells him "Them goddamn New York Jews come in and stir the niggers up," he is so disgusted with the America he encounters, that he cancels the further trip and just rushes home.

 Travels with Charley is great travel literature, an impression of America in 1960 enhanced by the pen of a consummate author.
 In 1962, Steinbeck received the Nobel Prize in Literature.

-8 out of 10 points.
 I read the Penguin Classics edition.
 A recent voice accusing Steinbeck of "fraud" is journalist Bill Steigerwald (article in NYTimes, website); a counter-voice can be found here.
 My answer is, as I have written above, that literature is not journalism and that also travel writing is never a fact-by-fact account.